Cedar shingles or shakes have many different grades and cuts.

 Cedar Shingle Roof

 A cedar shingle is sawn on both sides to give it a more tailored appearance.
 There is also a Tapersawn Shake.
-It is cut on a shingle saw but because of its size and thickness, it is called a Shake.
+It is cut on a shingle saw, but it is called a shake because of its size and thickness.

 Read more about the differences between cedar shingles and cedar shakes.